richiejp/jdp/README.md

 next.
 The Docker image also contains two volumes which you may mount.
 See the Dockerfile for more info.

+You can use the Docker image for developing JDP itself by mounting the `src` volume.
+However this is probably not a good long term solution.

 ## Other

 You can use install/Dockerfile as a guide.
-Also check `conf/data.toml`.
+Also check `conf/*.toml`.

+You can run JDP directly from the git checkout.
+Just install the deps listed in the Dockerfile and modify the conf files (which should include there own documentation).

 # Usage

 ## With Jupyter

+If you are using the Docker image then just browse to [localhost:8889](http://localhost:8889).
+If not then start Jupyter yourself.

-Open either the `report.ipynb` or `bugrefs.ipynb` Jupyter notebooks which are (hopefully) self documenting.
+Open either the `notebooks/report.ipynb` or `notebooks/Propogate Bug Tags.ipynb` Jupyter notebooks which are (hopefully) self documenting.
 I have only tested them with Jupyter itself, but there are fancier alternatives such as JupyterLab and, of course, Emacs.

 ## Other